amiakshylo/storeback/README.md

 ```bash
 pipenv install
 ```

-For Linux and OS X

-`npm install project-name --save`

-For Windows

-`git clone project-url`

 ## Features
 * Product Management: Admins can add, edit, and delete products.
 Products can be categorized into collections.
 * Cart Functionality: Users can add products to their cart and proceed to checkout.